rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 This architecture is commonly used for the Street View House Numbers (SVHN), CIFAR-10, and CIFAR-100 datasets.
 The German Traffic Sign dataset contains (32x32x3) RGB images and between 10-100 classes.
 Therefore, it is similar to those common datasets.

-My final model results were:
-* training set accuracy of 0.999
-* validation set accuracy of 0.969
-* test set accuracy of 0.96

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 The training accuracy is 99.9%, so the model was trained for a sufficient amount of epochs.
 The gap between the training and testing accuracy is about 3-4%.
 Adding regularization such as Dropout or Weight Decay would improve the gap.

+My final model results were:
+* training set accuracy of 0.999
+* validation set accuracy of 0.969
+* test set accuracy of 0.960

+#### Precision and Recall
 ![alt text][precision_recall]

 I plot the precision and recall for each class in the test dataset.
 It measures how well my network generalizes and how I should augment my training dataset.
 Overall, my model achieves excellent precision and recall.
 However, certain classes report poor results.
 I suspect that augmenting those classes in the training dataset would improve my model's performance.
 The classes with poor precision or recall correspond with fewer training examples for those classes.